thenameisvicky/app-mdRunner/vault/Browser Engine.md

 To witness this open google chrome's Task manager tab and look for processes.

-## Inter Process Communication among processes
+## Inter Process Communication System

 Here is where Chromium browsers **cook**, it's what enables sandboxing, smooth parallel, rendering and security isolation without processes getting out of sync.